 R2.6.
 The application shall allow advisors/admin to add, edit, or delete staff associated with them.

 R2.7.
 The application shall provide admin the feature to opt for / opt out of email notification

+R2.8.
+The application shall provide a view for students to see which courses they have taken

+R2.8.1 The application shall provide a view for students to see which courses they have not taken

+R2.9.The application shall include an academic calendar.

+R2.9.1.The application shall include all events across the university in the academic calendar.

+R2.10.The application shall provide a bug reporting option.

+R2.10.1.The application shall make the bug reporting option available at any state of the application.

+R2.10.2.The application shall email all admins once a bug report has been submitted.

 R3.
 The application shall allow student to schedule an appointment.

 R3.1.The application shall allow students to select the advisor and department.

+R3.1.1.The application shall display information about the advisor once selected.
+(Personal Bio, room number, etc…)

 R3.2.
 The application shall allow students to select the advising type or service they seek including a field that allows the student to specify if it is not found on the list (advising for schedule, dropping a class, new students, etc.).

 R3.3.The application shall display time slots based upon the type of appointment and other details specified by the students.

+R3.3.1 The application shall display an X on days where there are no time slots available based upon the type of appointment and other details specified by the students.

 R3.4.Students shall be able to book an advisor with an available time slot by selecting the time slot in the calendar.

+R3.4.1.Students shall not be able to book multiple appointments at a time.

 R3.5.The application shall send a confirmation email to the student and the advisor if the booking was successful with a summary of the selected appointment day (advisor name, type of service, date, and time it begins).
 The application notifies the advisor only if the advisor opted for notification.

+R3.5.1.The confirmation email shall include a pre-set yellow sheet for the student to bring to the appointment.

+R3.5.2.The confirmation email shall include a list of suggested items to bring to the appointment.

 R3.6.The application shall mark the time slot booked by the student as reserved or not available.

 R3.7.The application shall send a notification to the students in case of any change/cancellation of the appointment they have already scheduled.

+R3.8.The application shall send a reminder email to the student the day before the appointment.

-R3.8.The application shall allow the student to cancel a scheduled appointment.
+R3.9.The application shall allow the student to cancel a scheduled appointment.
 The application shall make the slot available and update the calendar view accordingly.

+R3.9.1.The application shall now allow the student to cancel a schedule appointment 2 hours prior the appointment.

+R3.10.The application shall keep track of any appointments when a student does not show to an appointment.

 R4.
 Advisor can manage the appointments and related activities.